jhuapl-boss/boss-manage/docs/Onboarding.md

 ```
 ### SSH From Home
 If you are working outside of the APL VPN, you will need to add your IP address to the AWS security group named **SSH From Home**.
+While off VPN use https://whatismyipaddress.com/ to figure out your IP4 address and give it to whomever is helping you.
+They can
+whitelist the IP address on the BossDB AWS Account, you will likely not have direct access to this account.

 # Deploy your stack
 Assuming you have completed all of the previous steps, you can now create your own stack on thebossdev.